emborchert/emborchert.github.io/research.md

 ## Research
 My main focus is on the coupling of live radiative transfer in Smoothed Particle Hydrodynamics (SPH) simulations.
-Previously I have also worked on 3D molecular clouds simulations, doing a convergence study on the $X_{\rm CO}$ factor and $N_{\rm CO}$.
+Previously I have also worked on 3D molecular clouds simulations, doing a convergence study on the *X*co factor and *N*co.

 ### Code development
 I am a contributor to the smoothed particle hydrodynamics and magnetohydrodynamics code [<span style="font-variant: small-caps;">Phantom</span>](https://ui.adsabs.harvard.edu/abs/2018PASA...35...31P/abstract) (publicly available via its [repository](https://github.com/danieljprice/phantom)) as well as the Monte Carlo radiative transfer code [<span style="font-variant: small-caps;">Mcfost</span>](https://ui.adsabs.harvard.edu/abs/2006A&A...459..797P) (now publicly available in the [repository](https://github.com/cpinte/mcfost)).